Guides#

 orFullMaintenance()

-), the KVS will automatically write new redundant copies or ignore extra ones to match the new configuration.
+), the KVS automatically writes new redundant copies or ignores extra ones to match the new configuration.

 The EntryFormat